I'm a

 While we have identified some ways we could solve some or all of these problems, it is important that we find out more about how the local community uses water and their views on how we could best ensure a safe, resilient and sustainable water supply to Muriwai.

-We will be engaging with the local community to find out more and to share more details about this project.
+We have started engaging with the local community to find out more and to share more details about this project.
+We have received some good feedback so far and this is what we have heard:

 Community event